 • I will promote local, national, and International environmental campaigns – such as Hull Friends of the Earth, the Hull Food Partnership and Culture Declares Emergency – where appropriate.

-The Waste Hierarchy The waste hierarchy identifies ways to be more environmentally friendly, in priority order.
+The waste hierarchy identifies ways to be more environmentally friendly, in priority order.
 I aim to use this hierarchy to inform decision making when it comes to resource management.

 1. Eliminate – Avoid producing waste in the first place